HCL-TECH-SOFTWARE/connections-doc/v8/admin/customize/t_customize_email_digests.md

             -   temp\_dir is the temporary directory to which the configuration XML and XSD files are copied and are stored while you make changes to them.
 Use forward slashes to separate directories in the file path, even if you are using the Microsoft Windows operating system.

-                **Note:** AIX and Linux, only: The temporary directory must grant write permissions or the command will not run successfully.
+                **Note:** Linux, only: The temporary directory must grant write permissions or the command will not run successfully.

             -   cell\_name is the WebSphere Application Server cell to which you installed the application for which you are enabling mail.
 This argument is case-sensitive, so type it with care.
         5. Using a text editor, open the notification-config.xml file from the temporary directory to which you checked it out.